-広告 File Shraring Linux PC Windows Zorin OS
+広告 File Shraring Linux PC Zorin OS

-How to Install Cloud Commander on Zorin OS 18.1 Core and Share Files via a Web Browser | A Lightweight Ubuntu-Based Linux Distribution
+How to Install Cloud Commander on Zorin OS 18.1 Core and Share Files via a Web Browser |When sending a large number of files| A Lightweight Ubuntu-Based Linux Distribution

 An illustration of file sharing between Zorin OS and Windows via a web browser